mushroomlabs/django-activitypub-toolkit/docs/pages/topics/jsonld_to_django.md

 context model adds information; it doesn't replace the standard contexts.

+## Designing Your Serializers

+When creating custom serializers, consider both main subject and embedded variants.
+Define field behaviors that make sense for each
+context:

+- Main subject serializers can embed related objects or show full collections
+- Embedded serializers should omit verbose fields to keep responses compact

+Use the field types appropriately:

+- `ReferenceField()` for relationships that should always be references
+- `EmbeddedReferenceField()` for relationships that benefit from embedding
+- `OmittedField()` for fields that don't make sense in certain contexts

+Consider access control methods (`show_<field_name>()`) for sensitive data.
+These methods receive the context model instance and viewer reference, allowing fine-grained control over what data gets exposed.

 ## Integration Points

 Your application models integrate at the serialization and